geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 <img src="../img/filtering-layers/ar_sync.gif" class="ms-docimage" style="max-width:500px;"/>

-* It will be automatically removed/applied by closing/opening the [Attribute Table](attributes-table.md)
+* It will be automatically removed/reapplied by closing/opening the [Attribute Table](attributes-table.md)

 Also this filter is applied through the [Query Panel](filtering-layers.md#query-panel) but in this case it is not possible to Save it and make it persistent reopening the map the next time.
 The user is only allowed to apply it by clicking on **Search** <img src="../img/button/search.jpg" class="ms-docbutton"/> or eventually **Reset** <img src="../img/button/reset_button.jpg" class="ms-docbutton"/> it.

 ### Quick Filter

-This filter, applicable directly in [Attribute Table](attributes-table.md) just below the field names, can be used also in combination with the other types of filter:
+This filter, applicable directly in the [Attribute Table](attributes-table.md) just below the field names, can be also used in combination with the other types of filter:

 <img src="../img/filtering-layers/filtered_quick_filter.gif" class="ms-docimage"/>